backupparachute/vehichaul-website/_posts/2016-09-22-the-future-of-logistics-technology-2017-trends.md

 Rapid technology advancements are changing the logistic and transportation industry.
 If not too long ago, the Internet of Things (IoT), automation, and drone delivery were things of pure science fiction, nowadays, transportation companies are integrating them to provide faster, cheaper, and more reliable delivery.

-Welcome to the hyper-connected world of logistic industry.
+Welcome to the hyper-connected world of logistic industry that is going through a time of unprecedented transformation.
+New technologies are frequently emerging, promising to change how shipping companies function.
 Here’s a look at the five major trends that will shape the future of logistic technology in 2017.

 ![future logistics](/img/articles/future-logistics.jpg)